csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 honestly, most of us could do better.
 Something I urge everyone to bear in mind is that **pride in your work is something that transcends all skills levels**.

-One thing that best developer in the world and the newest developer in the world have in common is that both both can be just as neat and tidy as each other: tidiness is divorced from skill or quality, and that’s some good news.
+One thing that the best developer in the world and the newest developer in the world both have in common is that either can be just as neat and tidy as the
+other: tidiness is divorced from skill or quality, and that’s some good news.

 Pride in your work speaks for a lot, and leaving clean and tidy code behind you, among other things: